-Andreas Zwick, molecular scientist and project leader of ‘Mobilising collections through genomics’ has recently installed a $500 000 robotic liquid handler for conducting DNA analyses on historical specimens preserved in Australia’s national biological collections.
+Andreas Zwick, molecular scientist and project leader of ‘Mobilising collections through genomics’ last year installed a $500 000 robotic liquid handler for conducting DNA analyses on historical specimens preserved in Australia’s national biological collections.

 Biological collections are vast biodiversity reference libraries, used for hundreds of years to help identify, understand and manage biodiversity.
 Andreas’ team is seeking to add value to these collections by generating DNA reference sequences from specimens.
 DNA sequences hold clues to the identity, condition and function of organisms, and mobilising the DNA hidden within specimens will enable us to tackle big future science questions in evolution, ecology, biosecurity and conservation.